Dried Dates – meaning & use in Chinese cuisine

 Preparation: Soak dried dates in cold water for 15–30 minutes before use to rehydrate and remove dust.
 Remove the pit with a small cut – it contains tannins that can become bitter with long cooking times.
 Soaked dates can be eaten as a snack or used for cooking.

 Storage: Dried dates are very shelf-stable.
 Store in an airtight container at room temperature for 6–12 months; in the refrigerator for up to a year.
 In the freezer, they are virtually indefinitely stable.
 Moisture is the enemy – discard immediately if mold appears.
-To distinguish similar ingredients: Chinese jujube dates (round, smaller, dark red) differ from Arabian Medjool dates (elongated, larger, dark brown) in both taste and TCM classification.
+To distinguish similar ingredients: Chinese jujube dates (Ziziphus jujuba, round, smaller, dark red) differ from Arabian Medjool dates (Phoenix dactylifera, elongated, larger, dark brown) in both taste and TCM classification.

 Caution & Contraindications